 In general, the admission decision is made based on document screening for English-taught programs.
 No written exam or interview is required.

 We offer bachelor’s degrees, master’s degrees, doctoral degrees, non-degree (taking credits for a semester or two), and exchange programs.
-The application schedule and materials to be submitted vary depending on each program.
 Please refer to our website for the details.

 Sophia University’s scholarships are all grants with various types for international students.
 Please refer to our website for the details.